Homes in Harmony, Habitats Restored

 District Watershed Map

-Regenerating soils, habitat and biodiversity - Tierra Pacifica is the first Costa Rican real estate development with an integrated ecological landscaping plan and habitat restoration program supported by an onsite native plant nursery.
+Regenerating soils, habitat and biodiversity – Tierra Pacifica is the first Costa Rican real estate development with an integrated ecological landscaping plan and habitat restoration program supported by an onsite native plant nursery and organic matter composting program.
 These efforts represent a long term commitment to protect and improve soil quality, regenerate native flora, and increase the health and diversity of resident fauna.

 Tierra Pacifica’s Key Sustainable Features